Oak acorns and leaves. Photo: Getty Images

-Nadia does outreach and education at Lincoln University and owns Native Plants and More, a consultation business.
+Dr. Nadia Navarrete-Tindall, the Specialty Crops Director at Lincoln University in Jefferson City, MO, is an advisor to the Grow Native! program, and owns Native Plants and More, a consultation business.
 She lives in Columbia, MO and is originally from El Salvador.

 Native Americans and other indigenous people around the world traditionally used a large variety of native edible plants in their regular diet in the past, and although much knowledge about their use has been almost lost or forgotten, some continue to cook with native plants.

 One common Native American food was oak acorns, and although their use is much less common today, they are still useful and tasty when prepared in a number of ways.
 According to the United States Department of Agriculture, raw oak acorns are rich in fat, protein, and carbohydrates and also contain potassium, phosphorus, manganese, magnesium, calcium, and other minerals.
 According to the Missouri Department of Conservation and George Yatskievych in Steyermark’s Flora of Missouri, there are at least 19 native species of oaks (Quercus spp.) and 16 hybrids.
 They are divided into two groups: the white and the red-black oaks.
 The leaves of red and black oaks are lobed or entire with the major veins projecting as bristles.
 White oak leaves are lobed with no bristles.
 Oak trees are among the most important trees in Missouri, being dominant species in woodlands, forests, and savannas.
 Their acorns are a significant food for mammals, birds and insects, and even for domestic pigs.
 For humans, oak acorns can be used to make flour or added to regular meals for their nutty flavor.